tymyrddin/blue-edr/source/docs/cd/cybercorp2.md

 1. The value of the registry key was decoded with base64 and gzip, and the PE bytes were stored in a byte array `$PEBytes`.
 2. Invocations of Win32 APIs are done via the `Add-type` cmdlet.
-3. The last lines of the script contain a reference to a variable named `$spawnTo`:
+3. The last part of the script contains a reference to a variable named `$spawnTo`:

 ```text
 # spawning of the legitimate dwm.exe process